kubermatic/docs/content/kubermatic/master/requirements/cloud_provider/_vsphere.en.md

 ### VM Images

 When creating worker nodes for a user cluster, the user can specify an existing image.
-Defaults may be set in the [datacenters.yaml](https://docs.kubermatic.io/installation/install_kubermatic/#defining-the-datacenters).
+Defaults may be set in the [seed cluster `spec.datacenters.EXAMPLEDC.vsphere.endpoint`]({{< ref "../../concepts/seeds" >}}).

 Supported operating systems